 For someone to be your guarantor, they typically must be a direct family member or spouse.
 They will need their good credit, a stable income and their property must have at least 20% equity and be located in Australia.

 The criteria are strict.
 However, using a guarantor may be one way to access low deposit home loans.

 Being able to borrow more is a strong advantage of using a guarantor.
 However, there are other benefits and risks to consider.

 The additional benefits of a guarantor include being able to get into the property market faster.
 This can be a much better option than having to spend a considerable period trying to save up a 20% deposit.

-This then links into avoiding the lender’s mortgage insurance (LMI).
+This then links to avoiding the lender’s mortgage insurance (LMI).
 LMI is an additional fee you are charged if your deposit is less than 20%.
 Guarantors also improve your chances of approval.
 This may be useful if you are trying to become a first homeowner.

 The risks, on the other hand, remain ever-present.
-They are generally to do with the safety of your guarantor’s assets and your relationship with them.
+They generally have to do with the safety of your guarantor’s assets and your relationship with them.
 You will be putting their property in potential danger, along with their credit report.
 This is particularly nasty considering this debt was not theirs.
 This can thereby place strain on your relationships with these family members.

 Are there other ways to borrow?